-Boolimba Bluff is a 6.4km, grade 4 hike located in the Carnarvon National Park, Queensland.
-The hike should take around 3 hrs to complete.
+Boolimba Bluff is a 6.4km, grade 4 hike in Carnarvon National Park, Queensland.
+This hike typically takes 3 hours to complete.

 Discover ancient Aboriginal rock art and allow yourself to be blown away by the beauty of the Carnarvon Gorge.
 The Boolimba Bluff towers 200 metres above Carnarvon Creek and is accessed by a track that passes through a diverse range of habitats - from forests full of ancient ferns, to rugged rocky outcrops dotted with giant boulders.